openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 On Windows, you can write the installation image with `Win32 Disk Imager <http://sourceforge.net/projects/win32diskimager/>`_.

-After the installation is complete, you will need to allocate physical nodes for your OpenStack cluster, put them on the same L2 network as the admin node, and PXE boot.
+After the installation is complete, you will need to allocate bare-metal nodes for your OpenStack cluster, put them on the same L2 network as the admin node, and PXE boot.
 The UI will discover them and make them available for installing OpenStack.